cakesolutions/scala-kafka-client/README.md

-# Scala extensions for Apache Kafka's Java client library 0.9.0.x
+# Scala support for Apache Kafka's Java client library 0.9.0.x

 This project comprises a few helper modules for operating the [Kafka Java Client Driver](https://kafka.apache.org/090/javadoc/index.html) in a Scala codebase.

 ## Status
-This project is currently a work-in-progress and not yet ready for proper use!
+These modules are actively maintained and are used in a large scale production system.

 ## Modules

 The following modules are provided
- - **scaka-kafka-client.** A thin wrapper around the Java client API, providing some helpers for convenient configuration the client.
+ - **scaka-kafka-client.** A minimal Scala wrapper around the Java client API, providing some helpers for convenient configuration the client and usage from Scala.
- - **scala-kafka-client-akka.** Provides a Consumer Actor that can be convenient when developing applications with Akka.
-The Akka consumer has buffering capabilities to increase throughput as well as some helpers to provide easy configuration.
+ - **scala-kafka-client-akka.** Provides an Asynchronous and non-blocking Kafka Consumer that can be convenient when developing applications with Akka.
+ The KafkaConsumerActor has buffering capabilities to increase throughput as well as some helpers to provide easy configuration.
  - **scaka-kafka-client-testkit.** Supports integration testing of Kafka client code by providing helpers that can start an in-process Kafka and Zookeeper server.

 ### Latest release